objectionary/news.eolang.org/_posts/2022/11/2022-11-25-xmir-guide.md

 ## Metas

 There may be an optional element `<metas>` with a list of `<meta>` elements.
-For example, if my source code would have this meta:
+For example, if my source code would have this meta at the 3rd line of the source file:

 ```
-+architect yegor256@gmail.com
++alias foo com.example.foo
 ```

 I would see the following in my XMIR: